wavemaker/docs/learn/documentation-reference.md

 WME is an on-premise product.
 For WME installation, see [WaveMaker Enterprise Setup Guide](/learn/installation/wavemaker-enterprise-setup-guide).

 :::note
-All features of WaveMaker Studio work the same for WMO and WME unless specified in the doc.
+All features of WaveMaker Studio work similarly for WMO and WME unless specified in the doc.
 :::

 ## Quick Start Guide